rcifw/cnda-help/Troubleshooting_Issues_in_CNDA/Clearing_CNDA_Cache.md

 # Clearing CNDA Cache

-To clear CNDA Cache, follow these steps:
+## Description
+If you were given access to a project but can not log in or perform certain tasks in the project, you may need to clear your CNDA Cache.

+## Instructions
+### Clear Cache in CNDA
-    Log in to the system: Click the link where it says "Logged in as <userid>" in the top right-hand corner.
+1.  **Log in to the system**: Click the link where it says "Logged in as <userid>" in the top right-hand corner.

-    Access Cached Resources: Click the “Manage Cached Resources” tab.
+2. **Access Cached Resources**: Click the “Manage Cached Resources” tab.

-    Reset the Cache: Click the “Reset Access Cache” button.
+3. **Reset the Cache**: Click the “Reset Access Cache” button.

-    Close and Reopen Browser: Close the browser window.
+4. **Close and Reopen Browser**: Close the browser window.
 Open a new browser and try again.